ngoctoan03/ngoctoan03/README.md

-- 👋 Hi, I’m @ngoctoan03
+- 👋 Hi, I’m Nguyễn Võ Ngọc Toàn
-- 👀 I’m interested in ...
+- 👀 I’m interested in people around me.
 - 🌱 I’m currently learning FPT POLYTECHNIC
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me hotline 0359.759.659

 <!---
 ngoctoan03/ngoctoan03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.